-- Early document prepared by the UF MDP program drawing on the final report of the International Commission on Education for SDP - "Master's in Development Practice (MDP) Core Competencies" prepared by the Global Association - SLO Assessment Measures for the MDP - "MDP Program Expectations from the Perspective of Student Learning Outcomes" prepared in 2014 - MDP alumni survey carried out in 2014 - Feedback from students in course evaluations, in special workshops and in meetings of the Curriculum Committee - Information provided by visiting practitioners from an array of organizations
+- Early document prepared by the UF MDP program drawing on the final report of the International Commission on Education for SDP. - "Master's in Development Practice (MDP) Core Competencies" prepared by the Global Association. - SLO Assessment Measures for the MDP. - "MDP Program Expectations from the Perspective of Student Learning Outcomes" (2014). - MDP alumni survey carried out in 2014. - MDP alumni study conducted in 2018. - Feedback from students in course evaluations, in special workshops and in meetings of the Curriculum Committee. - Information provided by visiting practitioners from an array of organizations.

 The collective use of these documents makes it possible to identify core competencies through a process similar to triangulation.
-The core competencies are grouped under skill areas or categories, consistent with the document prepared by the Global Association.
+The core competencies are grouped under skill areas or categories, consistent with the document prepared by the MDP Global Association.
 After the following listing of core competencies, important interconnections between knowledge, skills and attitude are explored.